TUM-Dev/NavigaTUM/server/main-api/README.md

 For getting started, there are some system dependencys which you will need.
 Please follow the [system dependencys docs](/resources/documentation/Dependencys.md) before trying to run this part of our project.

-### Starting the server

-Run `cargo run` to start the server.
-The server should now be available on `localhost:8080`.

-Note that `cargo run --release` is used to start the server for an optimised production build (use this if you want to profile the `search` or `preview` functions, it makes quite a difference).

-### Additional dependency's for some API endpoints
+### Additional dependency

 We have a few API endpoints which require additional dependencies.

-As a general rule of thumb, if you probably want to **skip the tileserver**, but want to **do the SQLite Database** and **MeiliSearch** setup.
+As a general rule of thumb, if you probably want to **skip the tileserver**, but need to **do the SQLite Database** and **MeiliSearch** setup.
 The reason for this is, that the `preview` endpoint is the only endpoint, which requires the tileserver and said endpoint is a non-essential part of the project.

-#### How to Set up the Databases (needed for the `get`,`preview`,`search` endpoints)
+#### How to Set up the Databases

-To set up the databases, you will need to run the `navigatum-init-main-api` script.
+At the beginning of the main api we set up both meilisearch and the database.
 This will ensure that the sqlite database and meilisearch index is created.

-Said script is not bundled with the server, as this way we can reduce the permissions needed to run the server.
+This requires meilisearch to be online.
 To set up [MeiliSearch](https://github.com/meilisearch/MeiliSearch), either follow their installation instructions or use

 ```bash